 Users of medical marijuana claim that the drug can help to suppress nausea and reduce pain, which is why it is often used to alleviate the side effects following chemotherapy treatment.
-Researchers from Harvard Medical School published a study in 2010 which suggests that the benefits of the drug may actually be due to decreased levels of anxiety, leading to a mood boost in the user.
+Researchers from Harvard Medical School published a study in 2010 that suggests that the benefits of the drug may be due to decreased levels of anxiety, leading to a mood boost in the user.
 In low doses, it may also act as a sedative.
 High doses, however, cause increased anxiety and even paranoia.

 Slowing down Alzheimer's Disease